Peugeot 504

 The Peugeot 504 is a mid-size, front-engine, rear-wheel-drive automobile manufactured and marketed by Peugeot from 1968 to 1983 over a single generation, primarily in four-door sedan and wagon configurations – but also as twin two-door coupé and cabriolet configurations as well as pickup truck variants.

-The sedan/berline was styled by Aldo Brovarone of Pininfarina, and the coupé and cabriolet twins were styled by Franco Martinengo at Pininfarina, with wagon/break/familiale and pickup/camionette designed and sketches produced in-house at Peugeot.
+The sedan (berline) was styled by Aldo Brovarone of Pininfarina, and the coupé and cabriolet twins were styled by Franco Martinengo at Pininfarina, with wagon (break and familiale) and pickup (camionette) designed and sketches produced in-house at Peugeot.

-The 504 was noted for its robust body structure, long suspension travel, high ground clearance and torque tube drive shaft – enclosed in a rigid tube attached at each end to the gearbox housing and differential casing, relieving drive train torque reactions.
-The 504 ultimately achieved widespread popularity in far-flung rough-terrain countries – including Brazil, Argentina, Australia, Ivory Coast, Ghana, Cameroon, Benin, Kenya and Nigeria.
+The 504 was noted for its robust body structure, long suspension travel, high ground clearance, large wheels and torque tube driveshaft – enclosed in a rigid tube attached at each end to the gearbox housing and differential casing, relieving drivetrain torque reactions.
+The 504 ultimately achieved widespread popularity in far-flung rough-terrain countries – including Latin America and much of Africa.

 More than three million 504s were manufactured in its European production, with production continuing globally under various licensing arrangements – including 27,000 assembled in Kenya and 425,000 assembled in Nigeria, using knock-down kits – with production extending into 2006.

 Having debuted as Peugeot's flagship at the 1968 Paris Salon, the 504 received the 1969 European Car of the Year.
 In 2013, the Los Angeles Times called it "Africa's workhorse."

 History

 Introduction

 Marketed as Peugeot's flagship saloon car, the 504 made its public debut on 12 September 1968 at the Paris Salon.
 The press launch which had been scheduled for June 1968 was at the last minute deferred by three months, and production got off to a similarly delayed start because of the political and industrial disruption which exploded across France in May 1968.

 The 504 was a sunroof-equipped four-door saloon, introduced with a carbureted 1,796 cc four-cylinder petrol engine 82 PS DIN with 97 PS on tap with the optional fuel injection.
 At the time of introduction, Peugeot still used the SAE rating, with claimed power numbers of 87 and 103 cv respectively.
 A column-mounted four-speed manual transmission was standard; a three-speed ZF 3HP12 automatic became available with the carburetted engine beginning in February 1969.
 In September 1969 the automatic's shifter location was moved from the steering column to the floor.

-The 504 was elected European Car of the Year in 1969, praised for its styling, quality, chassis, ride, visibility, strong engine and refinement.
+The 504 was elected European Car of the Year in 1969, praised for its styling, build quality, chassis, ride, visibility, strong engine and refinement.
 1969 was also when the 504 reached the Australian market.

 The 504 Injection two-door coupé and two-door cabriolet were introduced at the Salon de Geneva in March 1969.
 The engine produced the same 97 PS of output as in the fuel-injected saloon, but the final drive ratio was slightly revised to give a slightly higher road speed of 20.6 mi/h at 1,000 rpm.
 Unlike the saloons, the coupé and cabriolet received a floor shifter.